interop-alliance/life-server/README.md

 priorities will be: Developer QoL (Quality of Life) over User QoL over DevOps QoL.

 ### Value Proposition for Developers

+Features:

+* Self-service signup and account management
+* Single user mode (for personal use) and multi-user mode (for teams, organizations and hosting providers)
+* Cross-domain authentication based on a decentralized version of WebID + OAuth2/OpenID Connect
+* Cross-domain access control (great for collaboration or document sharing between different companies or organizations)
+* Provides each user with read/write data storage (that is accessible from any Javascript and server-side app).
+Think of it as an Amazon S3 service that is simpler to use, has nested folders, and has the option of being self-hosted.

 Benefits for creating your web apps with this architecture: